-BetterPoints transport behaviour change for Brighton and Hove
+BetterPoints transport behaviour change for Brighton & Hove

-The programme is funded by the UK Government’s Access Fund for Sustainable Travel and tranche 2 funding from the Emergency Active Travel Fund.
-BHCC will use the BetterPoints system to encourage use of their new pop-up cycling infrastructure and measure its impact.
+The 12-month BetterPoints programme is open to all residents and employees in the city.
+The programme is funded by the UK Government’s Access Fund for Sustainable Travel and tranche 2 funding from the Active Travel Fund.

 Want to improve active travel and healthy mobility?
 Talk to us.